ThirtySomething/Weatherstation/RemoteDevice/Readme.md

-# Remote device
+# Remotedevice

-The remote device is the receiver of the transmitted measurement values and has no direct connection to the weatherstation.
-In detail the remote device is responsible for:
+The `remotedevice` is the receiver of the transmitted measurement values and has no direct connection to the weatherstation.
+In detail the `remotedevice` is responsible for:

 * Picking up data via MQTT
 * Push received data to [data sinks](./../Plugins/DataSink/Readme.md)